Azure/prometheus-collector/otelcollector/deploy/SCALE.md

   ```

 ## Scraping with Multiple Prometheus-Collector Instances
-* Even with off-loading some jobs to a daemonset using advanced mode, there still may be an extremely high-load of metrics being scraped from the replicaset.
+* Even with off-loading some jobs to a daemonset using advanced mode, there still may be an extremely high load of metrics being scraped from the replicaset.
 This requires multiple deployments of the prometheus-collector and multiple corresponding custom scrape configs in configmaps, with different jobs split up between configmaps.
-* A single instance can handle up to around 2.7 million timeseries per minute and 4 GB of timeseries per minute.
+* A single instance can handle up to around `2.7 million timeseries per minute` and `4 GB of timeseries per minute`.
 After this, multiple instances will need to be used with scrape jobs split between them in the custom configmaps.

 ## Viewing The Volume of Timeseries Scraped and Sent
 * To know how many timeseries and bytes you are sending, you can check usage by instance in the `Prometheus-Collector Health` default dashboard.
 This shows the historical number of timeseries and bytes that have been scraped and sent.
-* The variables can be adjusted to view the total timeseries and bytes scraped for the whole cluster, for an individual release, the replicaset and daemonset, and individual nodes.
-To view if you are close to the single instance limit of 2.7 million timeseries per minute and 4 GB of timeseries per minute, select a release name and `replicaset` as the `controller_type`.
+* The variable selectors can be adjusted to view the total timeseries and bytes scraped for the whole cluster, for an individual release, the replicaset and daemonset, and individual nodes.
+To view if you are close to the single instance limit of 2.7 million timeseries per minute and 4 GB of timeseries per minute, select the release name for that instance and `replicaset` as the `controller_type`.
-* If the amount of metrics sent is already high enough that it may be over the limit, you can also port-forward to check the number of timeseries and bytes the instance is sending in that instance.
+* If the amount of metrics sent is already high enough that it may be over the limit, you can also port-forward to check the number of timeseries and bytes the instance is sending for that previous minute.
   ```
   kubectl port-forward <prometheus-collector replicaset pod name> -n <prometheus-collector pod namespace> 2234:2234
   ```